wagtail/wagtail/docs/reference/pages/editing_api.rst

 .. class:: ImageChooserPanel(field_name)

-    One of the features of Wagtail is a unified image library, which you can access in your models through the ``Image`` model and the ``ImageChooserPanel`` chooser.
+    Wagtail includes a unified image library, which you can access in your models through the ``Image`` model and the ``ImageChooserPanel`` chooser.
 Here's how:

     .. code-block:: python